PennyLaneAI/synthesis/README.md

 Creating AST from the leaves back to the top is not always convenient.
 A top-down approach would follow the operational semantic of the program which may simplify resource tracking.
-Unfortunately, this approach typically requires modification of existing parts of the tree.
+Unfortunately, this approach typically requires modification of existing parts of the tree which may be harder to work with.
 We provide `build` class which does the necessary bookkeeping.

 Below we load the already existing part of the tree into a builder.
-The builder notes free `POIs` and collects some context information for all of them.
-Currently, contexts include names of visible variables.
+The builder notes free `POIs` and collects a context information.
+Currently, contexts include names of visible variables and some additional information of loop variables that are important for avoiding infinite loops.

-Resulting expression builder is a pretty-printable object.
+The expression builder is a pretty-printable object.

 ``` python
 b = build(POI([f]))